 I am currently assisting Bob, KK6EK, Wayne, N7NG and Martti, OH2BH with the VK0EK 2016 Heard Island DX-pedition.
 I am working on the behind the scenes logistics - creating and maintaining http://www.vk0ek.org, working with our very superb equipment sponsors and managing some of the logistics - all "back office" parts of the project.
 Its a very exciting project to be a part of.

 I have been a ham since 1973 (WN2QHN), went inactive from 1977 - 2001, and became active again (this time as a DX-er) in July, 2001.
-I made DXCC Honor Roll in 11 1/2 years, between the peaks of sunspot cycle 23 and 24.
+I made DXCC Honor Roll in 11 1/2 years with my own "little pistol" station, between the peaks of sunspot cycle 23 and 24.
 I have 337 entities of which 332 are current.
 It was very challenging from my hilly East Bay QTH:

 Here is the affect that these hills have had on my DXCC "experience".
 You can see why anything in the NE direction would end up being "ESP" - for any DX that required a low take off angle:

 This yagi - up 45' on a very sturdy AB-577 military tower has solved my "NE problem".
-I can now work into the ME and AF zones on the short path with no problems.
+I did extensive testing between this yagi and my previous 20-15M nested Moxon up at 55', and this new yagi won hands down - even though it is 10' lower.
+I can now work into the ME and AF zones on the short path with no problems, and am busting sizable pileups first call - like I never had before (with 500 watts).
+On the Long Path, ZS stations regularly hit S9 +30 dB!
 Here is the AB-577 with the yagi just above the trellis on my deck: